Prime Minister of Poland

-The incumbent and seventeenth prime minister is Mateusz Morawiecki of the Law and Justice party.
-Morawiecki replaced Prime Minister Beata Szydło, who resigned on 7 December 2017.
+The incumbent and eighteenth prime minister is Donald Tusk of the Civic Platform party who replaced Mateusz Morawiecki following the 2023 Polish parliamentary election, after Morawiecki's third government failed to receive a vote of confidence on 11 December 2023, which Tusk's third government subsequently received on the same day and was sworn in two days later.
+Tusk was also the fourteenth prime minister, between 2007 and 2014.

 Origin of the office

 Second Republic

 Near the end of the First World War, an assortment of groups contested to proclaim an independent Polish state.
 In early November 1918, a socialist provisional government under Ignacy Daszyński declared independence, while a separate committee in Kraków claimed to rule West Galicia.
 In Warsaw, the German-Austrian appointed Regency Council agreed to transfer political responsibilities to Marshal Józef Piłsudski, recently released from Magdeburg fortress, as Chief of State of the new Polish nation.
 Piłsudski summoned Daszyński to the capital to form a government, where Piłsudski agreed to appoint Daszyński as the republic's first prime minister.
 Daszyński's premiership, however, remained brief, after the politician failed to form a workable coalition.
 Piłsudski turned instead to Jędrzej Moraczewski, who successfully crafted a workable government for the Second Republic's first months of existence.

 The Small Constitution of 1919 outlined Poland's form of government, with a democratically elected Sejm, a prime minister and cabinet, and an executive branch.
 Despite outlining a parliamentary system, the Small Constitution vested many executive powers into Piłsudski's position as Chief of State.
-The executive branch could select and organize cabinets (with the Sejm's consent), be responsible to the ministries for their duties, and require the countersignature of ministers for all official acts.
+The executive branch could select and organise cabinets (with the Sejm's consent), be responsible to the ministries for their duties, and require the countersignature of ministers for all official acts.
 By the early 1920s, rightist nationalists within parliament, particularly Roman Dmowski and other members of the Popular National Union party and the Endecja movement, advocated reforms to the republic's structure to stem the authority of the chief of state (and ultimately Piłsudski) while increasing parliamentary powers.
 The result was the Sejm's passage of the March Constitution of 1921.
-Modeled after the Third French Republic, the March Constitution entrusted decision-making exclusively within the lower-house Sejm.
+Modeled after the French Third Republic, the March Constitution entrusted decision-making exclusively within the lower-house Sejm.
 The newly created presidency, on the other hand, became a symbolic office devoid of any major authority, stripped of veto and wartime powers.